Updated January 2020

 A good warm-up is the first step to a good physiotherapy session.
 This can include cycling for 5-10 minutes, performing an exercise like the ‘Ball on Wall’ that Karen Nichol loves for leg injuries, or warming up your arms and shoulders on the pulleys.

 Re-Assessment occurs during your first interaction with the therapist each session.
-You’ll be asked: ‘How have you been feeling since last session?’ and you’ll perform a movement screen of the joint that is injured followed by questions about pain, stiffness, stretch or any other sensation you might feel.
-This portion of the session allows your therapist to keep track of your progress and compare it with other sessions.
+You’ll be asked: ‘How have you been feeling since last session?’
+This is the time to bring up any concerns or questions that you might have and to tell us of those symptoms that have been better or worse and what activities you’ve been doing.
+Please, don’t save your questions for the end of your appointment!
+After answering questions and talking about your symptoms, you’ll perform a movement screen of the joint that is injured followed by questions about pain, stiffness, stretch or any other sensation you might feel in the moment.
+Re-assessment allows your therapist to keep track of your progress and compare it with other sessions.
 It also informs your therapist of your current state and guides how they progress, or subtract exercises, and what manual therapy treatment techniques they might perform.

 Reviewing your exercises for either progression and/or subtraction are the next steps in a successful physiotherapy session.
 There’s only so much that we can do for you with manual therapy, which is why we prescribe exercises to build strength, improve flexibility, increase stamina, and reduce pain.
 It’s in this part of the session where we check your form, ask you how difficult your exercises are, and determine whether to progress you if they’re easy or reduce their intensity if you’ve suffered a setback.
 We’ll talk to you in more detail about activities that you find difficult and we’ll design exercises to improve your ability to do those activities.
 We also offer tips and tricks for reducing pain and pacing for managing energy and fatigue.